CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/HA-scale-cluster.md

 6. Open your hypervisor and set up the VM for the additional nodes in the same manner as for the master node.

-7. Verify that the node is ready for installation.
-Fix any errors indicated before installing the NetQ software.
+7. Run the following command on each node to verify that the node is ready for a NetQ software installation.
+Fix any errors indicated before installing the software.

 ```
 cumulus@hostname:~$ sudo opta-check scale
 ```

-8. Repeat steps 6 and 7 for each additional node in your cluster.

-9. Install and activate the NetQ software using the CLI.
+8. Install and activate the NetQ software using the CLI.

 Run the following command on your *master* node to initialize the cluster.
 Copy the output of the command to use on your additional HA and worker nodes: